eugenioenko/gengine/readme.md

 ### Work in progress
 >[demo here](https://eugenioenko.github.io/gengine/index.html)

-#### Sorry
 There is no much comentary on the code yet

 ## Description
-The has three basic classes
+The engine has three basic classes
 **GameObject**, **Component**, and **Sprites**.

 #### GameObject
 Its the base class of almost all object inside the engine.
 It's main functionality is to generate an easy way to pass arguments when creating new instances.
 It provides functionality to establish optional and necesary arguments.
+Those validation only ocurre during debug mode.

 #### Component
 They are mico modules singletons which are injected inside the engine.